 If you are not already a member of Folkekirken but wish to become a member, you need to speak to your pastor, (the pastor who will preform the ceremony).
 To become a member, you need to be baptized, whether you are baptized catholic, protestant, orthodox etc. is irrelevant.
 If you are already baptized, then bring your baptism certificate.
 If you are baptized but do not have any documentation thereof, speak to your pastor.

 You need at least two witnesses

 A wedding is a legally binding arrangement.
 You therefore need to have at least two witnesses attending the wedding ceremony, in order for the marriage to be valid.
-This could be family or friends however, if you are not able to provide witnesses yourselves, speak to your priest.
+This could be family or friends however, if you are not able to provide witnesses yourselves, speak to your pastor.

 Other useful information

 A wedding ceremony in Folkekirken is cost-free.
 If you however wish to celebrate after the ceremony, you most likely need to rent a place for the festivities, since the church does not automatically provide this service.
-The church might nevertheless have space for rental, ask your priest.
+The church might nevertheless have space for rental, ask your pastor.